 While this isn’t officially supported, it is easy to do and you don’t lose any support or mess with your iPhone’s warranty.

 If you made an archived backup, you can use that after you restore it.
-If you are doing this right after the iOS 14.4 release date, you should have an iOS 14.3 backup still available on iCloud or recently on your computer.
+If you are doing this right after the iOS 14.4.2 release, you might have an iOS 14.4.1 backup still available on iCloud or recently on your computer.

 - Make sure there is still a green checkmark in the Apple Signing Status column.
 If there is not one, do not proceed.